 If you need any further information, please contact our membership team at firstname.lastname@example.org

-To apply for membership with claims-made protection, please contact membership services by calling 0800 908 433 (toll free).
+To apply for membership with claims-made protection, please contact our membership services team by calling +44 113 241 0727.

 Reporting an adverse incident

 An adverse incident is any event or circumstance that might give rise to you seeking assistance and/or indemnity from us.
 You must report an adverse incident to us as soon as reasonably practicable.
 This should be immediately after it occurs, or when you become aware that it has occurred.